vuex-orm/vuex-orm-next/docs/guide/relationships/getting-started.md

 }).load(users)
 ```

-Note that the `load` method will mutate the given models.
-It would be safer to use the method within a single `computed` method.
+Note that the `load` method will mutate the given models, therefore, it is advised to use the method within a single `computed` property.

 ```js
 import { mapRepos } from '@vuex-orm/core'